gschramm/sodium_mr_agr_paper/README.md

-# sodium_mr_agr_paper
+# Source code for dual echo anatomically guided MR reconstruction and joint decay estimation

-source code for the 2023 paper on sodium anatomically-guided MR reconstruction
+This repository will contain the source code for our paper on dual echo anatomically guided MR reconstruction and joint decay estimation upon formal acceptance of our manuscript submitted to MRM